ApxMK/ApxHttpDiscord/README.md

   class SetActivityArgument(msgspec.Struct, kw_only=True):
       pid: int  # application's process id
         activity: 'Activity'  # rich presence to assign to the user (limited to Playing, Listening, Watching, or Competing)

+###### Snowflake fields
+- Snowflake fields in the discord data tables are implemented in msgspec classes as 'str' rather than 'int'.
+Remember to convert snowflake field values from 'str' to 'int' before using them in your application.